fury-gl/fury/docs/source/posts/2022/2022-06-22-week-3-praneeth.rst

 Did you get stuck anywhere?
 ---------------------------
-As I mentioned when I translate the shapes it would go out of the canvas bounds, here the problem was with the reference point by which I was calculating all the transformations it changed depending on various cases as shown below.
+As I mentioned when I translate the shapes it would go out of the canvas bounds.
+Here the problem was with the reference point by which I was calculating all the transformations it changed depending on various cases as shown below.

 .. image:: https://user-images.githubusercontent.com/64432063/176093855-6129cc25-d03d-45ba-872e-c8d2c6329a1e.gif
     :width: 400